futurelearn/db_sanitiser/README.md

 Sanitise a database to eliminate personal or sensitive information.

-The validation of the sanitisation is opinionated - it expects every table and column to either be sanitised or explicitly ignored.
+The validation of the sanitisation is opinionated - it expects every table and column to either be sanitised or allowed to pass unsanitised.
 This removes the burden for developers to remember to sanitise tables or columns as they are added.

 ## Installation